Seven Joys of Mary, The

 The five joys are found in many other places; Greene, p.
 221, quotes Brown as saying "English tradition down to the end of the fourteenth century uniformly recognized Five Joys of the Virgin, viz.: the Annunciation, Nativity, Resurrection, Ascension, and Assumption, whereas on the Continent the number of Joys is regularly seven, through the addition of Epiphany and the Purification."
 Wells, p.
 536 (entry on "The Five Joys of the Virgin") says that "The Joys vary in number, 5, 7, 8, 12, 15.
 In Middle English poetry (except in Harley 2253) they are five" (and goes on to list the same five as in Brown).
 He then lists eleven poems from the Middle Ages dealing with the Joys of Mary.
 His exceptional case, Harley 2253, still has five joys, but they are the Annunciation, the Nativity, the Epiphany, the Resurrection, and the Ascension of Mary (not of Jesus).

 Although Middle English texts fixed on five Joys, the variety in number is quite large.
 Post-medieval traditional texts have numbers as high as twelve, and French Books of Hours reportedly standardized on fifteen (see WEuropeanMSS, p.
 100), I suspect the original of most of these songs had about seven -- not five and certainly not more.
 There are two reasons for this.
 We know that there were mentions of seven joys at least by the fifteenth century; a stained glass window of the reign of Edward IV (1461-1470 and 1471-1483) mentioned seven joys, although the window has now been destroyed and we do not know details.
 Mirk's Festial (c.
-1400) and Fabyan's Chronicle also have seven joys, although a two pieces perhaps by Lydgate and from the fifteenth century mention fifteen (Wells, p.
+1400) and Fabyan's Chronicle also have seven joys, although two pieces perhaps by Lydgate and from the fifteenth century mention fifteen (Wells, p.
 538).
-It would be frankly typical of Lydgate to take an old idea and puff it up badly.
+It would be frankly typical of Lydgate to take an old idea and puff it up badly (for Lydgate, who probably holds the world record for droning on, see the notes to "The London Lackpenny").